decimaer/AsteroidSweeper/README.md

 ## BUGS
 [] startbkg is not expanding when grid overflows viewport
-[] Difficult to read game over modal when overlays grid
+[] Difficult to read game over modal when overlays grid, move above board?
 [] When game is over, remove asteriod picture

 ## FEATURES TO MAKE A COMPLETE GAME